tli123/APCSFinalProject/README.md

 1/4/2015: Added the basics of shop, need to add special effects of each weapon Tommy Li

-1/5/2015: Added "type" to constructor to help with shop for each character, update on the files that use the Basechar constructor
+1/5/2015: Added "type" to constructor to help with shop for each character, update on the files that use the Basechar constructor Tommy, Rong

+1/6/2015: Updated all classes with coins, deleted weapon dropping for coin dropping system, continued to work on shop, determined stats for bosses, monsters, adding multiple battles per level - 10 cap Tommy Rong

 Still need to work on: Levels (What happens in each level), more variety of monsters, shop